thangngoc89/react-howler/README.md

 # react-howler
 A React.js wrapper for howler.js (audio player).

-ReactHowler has no UI.
-You has to provide your own UI
+ReactHowler has no UI, you have to provide your own UI.

 Props can be passed to control playback and react to events such as end, load, play, ...